-Dow slides 800 points as delta variant fears spark global sell-off
+Dow slides more than 900 points as delta variant fears spark global sell-off

 Oil prices also tanked.
 Over the weekend, OPEC and its allies agreed to ramp up production despite the uncertainty with the delta variant, saying that oil demand is showing “clear signs of improvement” in a statement Sunday.
 Brent crude, the international oil benchmark, shed more than 4.7 percent to trade at $70.10 per barrel.
 West Texas intermediate crude, the U.S. oil benchmark, declined more than 5 percent to $68.09.

+Even with the delta variant’s rise, signs of a strong recovery have been abundant.
+U.S. air travel hit a post-pandemic high on Sunday, with the Transportation Security Administration reporting more than 2.2 million travelers passing through its checkpoints.
+Consumer spending, which powers the bulk of the economy, has been steady, with June retail sales beating expectations, the Commerce Department reported last week.

+“While goods have seen an increase in price due to supply shortages and increased demand, consumers have not let it [faze] them and instead are maintaining a post-quarantine spending spree,” Marwan Forzley, chief executive of Veem, a payments platform that works with thousands of retailers, said in commentary Friday.
+“Factors for this include businesses opening up with little to no restrictions, borders for travel reopened, and simply the desire to get out and engage in normal life activities again. ”

-Markets had been a on a record-breaking run after cratering in the early days of the pandemic.
-Despite today’s sell-off, the Dow remains up nearly 27 percent for the year, according to MarketWatch.
+Markets had been on a record-breaking run after cratering in the early days of the pandemic.
+Even after allowing for Monday’s declines, the Dow is up nearly 27 percent for the year, according to MarketWatch.

 “Our streak of winning weeks in the market has come to an end,” Chris Larkin, managing director of trading at eTrade, said in commentary Monday.
 “While pullbacks like we’re seeing today can rattle the nerves, it’s important to remember that the market is near all-time highs, and corrections are a natural part of a healthy market.”